UniversalDependencies/docs/_pt-pos/ADJ.md

 The form / lemma ratio of SYM is 1.000000 (the average of all parts of speech is 1.441790).

 The 1st highest number of forms (1) was observed with the lemma “%”: _%_

-The 2nd highest number of forms (0) was observed with the lemma “”: __

-The 3rd highest number of forms (0) was observed with the lemma “”: __

 SYM occurs with 2 features: [pt-feat/Gender]() (179; 100% tokens), [pt-feat/Number]() (179; 100% tokens)